 We’re still working to make our schools programme as engaging and effective as possible.
-After launching our first programme at Archer Academy in London earlier this year, we’ll be working with schools in Devon and Nottingham in the Autumn.
+After launching our first programme at Archer Academy in London, we’re looking for new schools to roadtest our materials with.

 If you’re affiliated with a school and interested in working with us, click here for a summary of the materials we have available so far.
 Or take a look at our blog below for updates about our work and reflections on its impact.